William Barr ‘Doing A Hatchet Job’ On U.S. Intelligence Agencies, Asked British For Help, U.K. Official Says

 Barr’s investigation has targeted the FBI, as well as other U.S. intelligence agencies, according to The Independent.
 His investigation into the 2016 election last week was redesignated as a criminal probe, meaning that Barr now has the power to issue subpoenas and bring charges against individuals in the U.S. intelligence agencies and FBI.

 In September, Barr also traveled to Italy to meet with Italian police and government officials.
-In Italy, he reportedly listened to a tape of Joseph Mifsud — the mysterious academic who told Trump campaign advisers in April 2016 that the Russian government possessed “dirt” on Clinton, in the form of “thousands” of emails.
+In Italy, he reportedly listened to a tape of Joseph Mifsud — the mysterious academic who told a Trump campaign adviser in April 2016 that the Russian government possessed “dirt” on Clinton, in the form of “thousands” of emails.

 That Trump adviser, George Papadopoulos, has since claimed that Mifsud was part of a plot to set him up.
 Papadopoulos served a short jail term after he pled guilty to lying to the FBI, in part about his contacts with Mifsud.